 The Haas Center

-At the heart of the campus, this facility houses the offices for student services, administration, and business departments, as well as classrooms and student darkrooms that offer eight private darkrooms, a 16-enlarger gang darkroom, and the B&W Lab.
-This lab processes film, makes contact sheets and work prints for class review and critique.
-This service is available to students working with B&W materials in non-darkroom workshops.
+At the heart of the campus, this facility houses the offices for student services, administration, and business departments, as well as classrooms, and a newly renovated Book Arts Studio and adjacent Alternative Process Lab.

 The Talent and Locations Office